Sizuya97/Sizuya97/README.md

 - 👋 Hi, I’m @Sizuya97, business analyst.
-- 👀 I’m interested in Machine learning and Data analysis.
+- 👀 I’m interested in Machine learning, Product analysis and Data analysis.
 Here you can see my pet-projects.
 - 📫 How to reach me: https://www.linkedin.com/in/sdaniil/